 How long do the courses run for?

-How do I connect to my online session?
+How do I connect to zoom for my online course?

-All classes will be held via zoom.
 We recommend downloading the Zoom app to your computer first; no account/login is needed.
 Select "join meeting" and enter our meeting ID: 206-775-3050.
 This will not change and you will use it weekly to join. *Please note, you will first enter a virtual waiting room; we will open class a few minutes before the class start time.
 Please make sure to connect with your name so that we can identify you, as we will be taking attendance. ¡Gracias!

 Is curriculum included?
 How will I receive it?

 Yes, we use exclusive curriculum written by owner & lead instructor, Amanda Reichert.
 Students are given links to digital copies (via email one week prior to the class start date) which we ask you to print at home.
 If you are unable to do so, we can print a copy for you which you can pick up at Olé Café (in Wallingford).
 Add "print a packet" to your cart when registering.

 Is English used in the classroom?

-In 101, the use of English is limited and only used after other methods have proven ineffective for comprehension of instructions/vocab words; students may use English to communicate, but should also first try to use the tools they've been given.
+In 101, the use of English by your instructor is very limited and only used after other methods have proven ineffective for comprehension of instructions/vocab words; students may use English to communicate, but should also first try to use the tools they've been given.
 In other levels, instructors will use the target language only (Spanish) and use of English by students is discouraged - we encourage you to use one of the many other strategies presented in class.
 We suggest using "word reference" (app or website), a great digital dictionary.
 Google translate is not recommended.